Dialogue Agents 101: A Beginner's Guide to Critical Ingredients for Designing Effective Conversational Systems: Tasks, Datasets and Methods

 Figure \ref{fig:taxonomy} shows that dialogue classification encompasses additional tasks, including intent detection, slot filling, dialogue state tracking, and affect detection.
 In the following sections, we provide a detailed explanation of each of these tasks.

-\paragraph{Intent detection (ID).} Identifying the user's objectives in a conversation is crucial, particularly in goal-oriented dialogues.
+\paragraph{Intent detection (ID)} Identifying the user's objectives in a conversation is crucial, particularly in goal-oriented dialogues.
 Intent detection aims to achieve this objective by analyzing text and inferring its intent, which can then be categorized into predefined groups.
-Given its importance, there has been significant research into intent detection, with several datasets proposed for this task, such as the DialoGLUE \cite{mehri2020dialoglue} benchmark's Banking77 \cite{casanueva-etal-2020-efficient}, CLINC150 \cite{larson-etal-2019-evaluation}, HWU64 \cite{Liu2021}, and the Schema Guided Dialogue (SGD) Dataset \cite{Rastogi_Zang_Sunkara_Gupta_Khaitan_2020}.
-The DialoGLUE leaderboard\footnote{\url{https://eval.ai/web/challenges/challenge-page/708/leaderboard/1943}} indicates that a model called SAPCE2.0 gives exceptional performance across all intent detection tasks.
-In addition, other approaches include utilizing contrastive conversational finetuning \cite{vulic-etal-2022-multi}, dual sentence encoders \cite{casanueva-etal-2020-efficient}, and incorporating commonsense knowledge \cite{10.1145/3404835.3462985}.
+Given its importance, there has been significant research into intent detection, with several datasets proposed for this task, such as the DialoGLUE \citep{mehri2020dialoglue} benchmark's Banking77 \citep{casanueva-etal-2020-efficient}, CLINC150 \citep{larson-etal-2019-evaluation}, HWU64 \citep{Liu2021}, and the Schema Guided Dialogue (SGD) Dataset \citep{Rastogi_Zang_Sunkara_Gupta_Khaitan_2020}. {Table \ref{tab:tasks_taxonomy} illustrates the taxonomic characteristics these datasets satisfy.
+It can be observed that they all follow a similar pattern of being goal-oriented, domain specific, and single turn with no external knowledge associated with them.} The DialoGLUE leaderboard\footnote{\url{https://eval.ai/web/challenges/challenge-page/708/leaderboard/1943}} indicates that a model called SAPCE2.0 gives exceptional performance across all intent detection tasks.
+In addition, other approaches include utilizing contrastive conversational finetuning \citep{vulic-etal-2022-multi}, dual sentence encoders \citep{casanueva-etal-2020-efficient}, and incorporating commonsense knowledge \citep{10.1145/3404835.3462985}.

-\underline{\textit{Key challenges.}} The primary obstacle in intent detection involves the tight decision boundary of the learned intent classes within intent detection models \cite{weld2022survey}.
-Furthermore, given the dynamic nature of the world, the number and types of intents are constantly evolving, making it essential for intent detection models to be dynamic \cite{10.1145/3547138}.
-Future research should prioritize addressing these limitations.
+\begin{mdframed} \underline{\textit{Key challenges.}} The primary obstacle in intent detection involves the tight decision boundary of the learned intent classes within intent detection models \citep{weld2022survey}.
+Furthermore, given the dynamic nature of the world, the number and types of intents are constantly evolving, making it essential for intent detection models to be dynamic \citep{10.1145/3547138}. {Recent developments have explored ensemble learning \citep{zhou2023two} along with Bayesian approaches \citep{8717680, aftab2021robust} to mitigate the said challenge.} Further, learning paradigms such as incremental learning \citep{paul-etal-2022-class, hrycyk-etal-2021-fast} and meta-learning \citep{li-zhang-2021-semi, 10.1145/3477495.3531803} also prove to be beneficial in this field.
+However, a detailed future investigation in this domain is needed. \end{mdframed}